-Kermit Crawford is president of the pharmacy, health and wellness division for Walgreens, headquartered in Deerfield, Ill., where he is leading the advancement of community pharmacy to play a greater role in healthcare through integration and expanded services.
+Kermit Crawford is executive vice president of the pharmacy, health and wellness division for Walgreens, headquartered in Deerfield, Ill., where he is leading the advancement of community pharmacy to play a greater role in healthcare through integration and expanded services.

 Crawford has announced his plan to retire from Walgreens on December 31, 2014.
 He will continue to serve as a senior counselor to President and CEO Greg Wasson.
 He plans to join the University of Southern California School of Pharmacy as executive in residence and senior advisor to the dean, as well as broaden his role at the American Diabetes Association as national chair for its Ad Council campaign.

 Crawford began his career with Walgreens as a pharmacy intern in 1983.
 He advanced through company ranks, holding positions from pharmacist to store and district manager to vice president of store operations.
 In 2004, he was named Walgreens Health Services vice president of PBM (pharmacy benefit management) services, and in 2005 was promoted to executive vice president of PBM services and a corporate vice president for Walgreens, heading up all aspects of strategic, operational and profit and loss management of the company’s PBM covering more than 10 million lives.